60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 2. Citation Style: Choose the style of citation that you want.

 It’s that simple!
-You can cite any source that you want without the hassle of finding the author, title, volume number, etc. because our tool does it all.
+You can cite any source that you want without the hassle of finding the author, title, volume number, etc. because our cite machine does it all.

 Using the Annotation Generator of PerfectEssayWriter.ai